apache/flink/docs/getting-started/walkthroughs/datastream_api.zh.md

 * Java 8
 * Maven

-A provided Flink Maven Archetype will create a skeleton project with all the necessary dependencies quickly:
+A provided Flink Maven Archetype will create a skeleton project with all the necessary dependencies quickly, so you only need to focus on filling out the business logic.
+These dependencies include `flink-streaming-java` which is the core dependency for all Flink streaming applications and `flink-walkthrough-common` that has data generators and other classes specific to this walkthrough.

 {% panel **Note:** Each code block within this walkthrough may not contain the full surrounding class for brevity.
 The full code is available [at the bottom of the page](#final-application). %}